Brock

 Peterlin

-Hello!
 Thanks for taking the time to visit my site.
-I believe that taking the time to get to know a potential employee is extremely important.
-As a result, I created this site to document parts of my life beyond a 1-page resume.
+I believe that taking the time to get to know a potential employee or student is extremely important.
+I created this site to document parts of my professional and personal life beyond an application.

 BSN, RN, AEMT